Santa Barbara Grant Center

 Some funders, like the National Endowment for the Arts, are very strict on when project activities can start.
 It’s handy to put this in the tracker so you don’t make a mistake and apply for something that will be finished by the time you would get an award.

 History with Funder

-When you start an online application, you can use this column to make a note of the username and password.
-Also make sure to paste in the link to the login page.
+When you start an online application, you can use this column to paste in the link to the login page.
 It can be difficult to find the link to an online form, so if you have it you won’t be stuck starting a new application in order to get into the form.
 We have pre-populated this tracker with some of the more common login links.

 Have any questions, or want to simply drop the Grant Center team a line?
-Head to Grant Chat to connect.
+Contact email@example.com.